 (*Arla® Cream Cheese sponsored this post, but the content and opinions expressed are my own.)

 This post is going to be a lot of fun!
 Have you watched Chopped on the FoodNetwork?
 It is a fun cooking show where the contestants are given a basket of items.
-They need to create a delicious recipe with all of the ingredients in their basket.
+They must create a delicious recipe with all the ingredients in their basket.